Assistant Dean of Student Services

 Building & Room:

-Kathryn Burns-Howard is an Honors Academic Advisor and Program Specialist, teaching HON 101 first-year experience courses.
-Her programming areas include Honors Capstone policy, process and student support.
-By training, she is a historian of the United States, having earned a B.A. from the University of Pennsylvania, Ph.D. in history at Northwestern University, and graduate certification in academic advising from Kansas State.
-In addition to a few years as a visiting assistant professor of history at Miami University of Ohio, Kathryn has taught or advised at most of Chicago’s major universities—Northwestern, DePaul, University of Chicago, and now UIC.
-Interests include 19th-century popular culture, history of Chicago, cultural-legal history, women & gender, and utopian/dystopian literature.
-Kathryn’s favorite daytrips out of the city are Indiana Dunes and the Chicago Botanic Garden.
+Kathryn Burns-Howard is the Assistant Dean of Student Services in the Honors College, advising students and specializing in Capstone project support.
+By training, Kathryn is a historian of the United States, having earned a B.A. from the University of Pennsylvania, Ph.D. in history at Northwestern University, and NACADA graduate certificate in academic advising from Kansas State.
+Kathryn served as visiting assistant professor of history at Miami University of Ohio, and she has taught and advised at Northwestern, DePaul, University of Chicago, and now UIC.
+Her New York Times op-ed on the 150th anniversary of the involuntary asylum commitment of Elizabeth Packard is available at: https://opinionator.blogs.nytimes.com/2013/06/19/slaves-of-the-marriage-union/.
+Scholarly interests include 19th-century popular culture, history of Chicago, cultural-legal history, women & gender, and utopian/dystopian literature.
+Kathryn’s favorite day trips out of the city are Indiana Dunes and the Chicago Botanic Garden.